Certificate of Achievement in Community-Engaged Learning

 - Practice critical reflection in their community-engaged learning

 The seminars will explore local and global University-community relationships, and will foster learning in the context of these diverse partnerships.
 These seminars should be taken in sequence.
 Both seminars examine topics through readings, case studies, reflective writing, guest speakers, and site visits.

-CAS 202: Introduction to Community-Engaged Learning
+CASC 202: Introduction to Community-Engaged Learning

 This course is open to any undergraduate student and surveys community-engaged and critical reflection.
 Students are encouraged to take this early in their curriculum as it is a prerequisite for the advanced seminar and a requirement for approval of the capstone project.

-CAS 202 is offered in the fall and spring semesters, please check the course catalog for semester specific information.
+CASC 202 is offered in the fall and spring semesters, please check the course catalog for semester specific information.
 Instructor permission is required for this course.
 Please fill out this interest form to receive the instructor permission code.

-CAS 206a: Community-Engaged Learning
+CASC 206a: Community-Engaged Learning

 This advanced 1 credit seminar will prepare students to identify meaningful projects, explore community and faculty partnerships, with a goal of creating a capstone proposal by the end of the course.
 Advanced topics in the course include: